999pingGG/bod-scrapper/README.md

 ## Known issues

-- The `hof` and `freestyle` spiders have hardcoded data to save dev time on something that is very unlikely to change in the future.
+- The `hof`, `freestyle` and `forum` spiders have hardcoded data to save dev time on something that is very unlikely to change in the future.
+Unless, you know, Sz performs a comeback...
+Please Sz, come back home.

 ## License